septentrio-gnss/uBloxCorrectionsWithSeptentrio/user/README.md

 </div>

 These parameters are used to configure the serial communication with the receiver.
-The main channel is mandatory but the LBand channel is required only if the selected operating mode is LBand Mode.
+The main channel is mandatory, but the L-Band channel is required only if the selected operating mode is L-Band Mode.

 ### MQTT Configuration parameter list